robrich/aspire-accelerator-workshop/5-deploy-docker/README.md

 1. Open your solution in Visual Studio, VS Code, or your favorite IDE.

 2. To the `AppHost` project, add the NuGet package `Aspire.Hosting.Docker`.
+As of this writing, it's still in preview, so also check the `Include prerelease` box.

-3. At the top of `AppHost.cs` add this line:
+3. Towards the top of `AppHost.cs` after the `var builder = ...` line, add this line:

    ```csharp
    builder.AddDockerComposeEnvironment("compose");